hoast/hoast/CONTRIBUTING.md

 Before a pull request is allowed to be merged into the master branch at least one other contributor has to review and approve the changes made.

 + Changes follow styling.
++ Linting runs successfully.
 + Documentation is up to date.
-+ Tests are up to date.
++ Examples are up to date.
-+ Tests run successfully.
 + Commits are signed off.